Aram Khachaturian: Early career (1936–1948)

-Denunciation and restoration (1948)
+Denunciation and Restoration (1948)

 In mid-December 1947, the Department for Agitation and Propaganda (better known as Agitprop) submitted to Andrei Zhdanov, the secretary of the Communist Party's Central Committee, a document on the "shortcomings" in the development of Soviet music.
 On 10–13 January 1948, a conference was held at the Kremlin in the presence of seventy musicians, composers, conductors and others who were confronted by Zhdanov:

 During the course of the conference, the newly appointed head of the Union of Soviet Composers, Tikhon Khrennikov complained that Khachaturian's Symphonic Poem had its premier in a half empty hall and that "everyone thought that Khachaturian's Cello Concerto was rubbish".
 In response, Khachaturian – who admitted that speaking at such an event made him nervous – conceded that composers of more complex work might be guilty of ignoring popular taste, thinking that it would catch up with them in time.
 Zhdanov interrupted to say that such an attitude was "extreme individualism".
 Khachaturian and other leading composers were denounced by the Communist Party as followers of the alleged formalism (i.e. "[a type of] music that was considered too advanced or difficult for the masses to enjoy") and their music was dubbed "anti-people".
 It was the Symphonic Poem (1947), later titled the Third Symphony, that officially earned Khachaturian the wrath of the Party.
 Ironically, he wrote the work as a tribute to the 30th anniversary of the October Revolution.
 He stated: "I wanted to write the kind of composition in which the public would feel my unwritten program without an announcement.
 I wanted this work to express the Soviet people's joy and pride in their great and mighty country."

 Musicologist Blair Johnston believes that his "music contained few, if any, of the objectionable traits found in the music of some of his more adventuresome colleagues.
-In retrospect, it was most likely Khachaturian's administrative role in the Union [of Soviet Composers], perceived by the government as a bastion of politically incorrect music, and not his music as such, which earned him a place on the black list of 1948."
+In retrospect, it was most likely Khachaturian's administrative role in the Union [of Soviet Composers], perceived by the government as a bastion of politically incorrect music, and not his music as such, that earned him a place on the blacklist of 1948."
 In March 1948, Khachaturian "made a very full and humble apology for his artistic 'errors' following the Zhdanov decree; his musical style, however, underwent no changes".
 He was sent to Armenia as a "punishment", and continued to be censured.
 Edward Rothstein argued that Khachaturian suffered less than Shostakovich and Prokofiev, "perhaps because of his folkloric and simple musical style."

-By December 1948 he was restored to favor, receiving praise for his score for the film Vladimir Ilyich Lenin, a film biography of the Soviet leader.
+By December 1948 (Zhdanov had died in August), he was restored to favor, receiving praise for his score for the film Vladimir Ilyich Lenin, a film biography of the Soviet leader.